eagronin/weather-classification-spark-acquire/README.md

 Exploration and cleaning of the data are discussed in the [previous section](https://eagronin.github.io/weather-classification-spark-prepare/)

-The results are discussed in the [next section](https://eagronin.github.io/weather-classification-spark-report/)

 ## Training a Decision Tree Classifier
 The following code defines a dataframe with the features used for the decision tree classifier.
 It then create the target, a categorical variable to denote if the humidity is not low.
 If the value is less than 25%, then the categorical value is 0, otherwise the categorical value is 1.
 Finally, the code aggregate the features used to make predictions into a single column using `VectorAssembler` and partition the data into training and test data:

 ```python